ehmad11/netsuite-rest/README.md

 Requests are returned with promise support (`.then(...)`).
 HTTP response codes other than 2xx will cause the promise to be rejected.

+## Metadata

+	NsApi.request({path: 'record/v1/metadata-catalog/'})

+Record is the name of the service we are trying to access, v1 is the service version, and metadata-catalog is the sub-resource, that is, the record metadata.
+The response informs you through HATEOAS links about the possible mediaType flavor in which the response can be obtained.

+## HATEOAS

+You can navigate to the referenced resources without deeper knowledge of the system.
+A typical response contains "links" sections for each resource, which can be a sub-resource of a parent resource or any other referenced resource.
+You can use links to work with those resources.

 ## Netsuite Rest API Browser